-The Satpura National Park or Satpura Tiger Reserve is nestled amidst the Satpura range of hills in central India, Madhya Pradesh.
+The Satpura National Park, or Satpura Tiger Reserve, is nestled amidst the Satpura range of hills in central India, in Madhya Pradesh.
 Similar to the Deccan Plateau, of which Satpura is a part, it witnesses rocky and rugged terrain, hilly areas, perpetually meandering streams, shallow and narrow gorges, and ravines with gushing waterfalls.
-It is densely forested and a dissected plateau country that boasts of a chain of sandstone peaks.
+It is densely forested on a dissected plateau and boasts a chain of sandstone peaks.

 Despite inhabiting around fifty mammal species and around thirty reptile species, tourists find it hard to spot these mammals or reptiles.
-It's because of the fact that most of the inhabitants of the Satpura National park are nocturnal; they stay secluded or reclusive from human disturbance and come out only at night to hunt or feed themselves.
-You might catch several chance-glances or observe the telltale signs of the inhabitants, such as the Rhesus Macaque, hyena, wild boar, langur, nilgai, smooth otter, pangolin, marsh crocodile, porcupine, palm civet, ratel and the small Indian civet.
-The Park also inhabits the vulnerable sloth bear so keep an eye out.
-Apart from tigers, leopards and wolves also take on the role of the predator and prowl for prey.
-Wild dogs often move in organized packs and are often able to hunt down a prey double their size through sheer coordination and the power of quantity.
-The Flying squirrel and Indian Giant squirrel are the two types of squirrels you might notice in the park; although these are particularly elusive creatures.
-Speaking of elusive, the small Indian civet and the palm civet only come out at night time.
-These ground animals bear long tails and are difficult to spot during day time.
+It’s because most of the inhabitants of Satpura National Park are nocturnal; they stay secluded or reclusive from human disturbance and come out only at night to hunt or feed themselves.
+You might catch several chance glances or observe the telltale signs of the inhabitants, such as the Rhesus macaque, hyena, wild boar, langur, nilgai, smooth otter, pangolin, marsh crocodile, porcupine, palm civet, ratel, and the small Indian civet.
+The park also inhabits vulnerable sloth bears, so keep an eye out.
+Apart from tigers, leopards, and wolves also take on the role of predators and prowl for prey.
+Wild dogs often move in organized packs and are often able to hunt down prey twice their size through sheer coordination and the power of quantity.
+The flying squirrel and Indian giant squirrel are the two types of squirrels you might notice in the park, although these are particularly elusive creatures.
+Speaking of elusive, the small Indian civet and the palm civet only come out at night.
+These ground animals have long tails and are difficult to spot during the day.

 With 254 bird species frequenting the Satpura National Park, it becomes a popular site for birders from far and wide.
-Apart from the exquisite, long-tailed Maharashtra State bird- the Paradise Flycatcher, birds like Malabar Whistling Thrush, Malabar Pied Hornbill, Crested Hawk Eagle, Crested Serpent Eagle, Honey Buzzard, etc also frequent the Park.
+Apart from the exquisite, long-tailed Maharashtra State bird, the Paradise Flycatcher, birds like the Malabar Whistling Thrush, Malabar Pied Hornbill, Crested Hawk Eagle, Crested Serpent Eagle, Honey Buzzard, etc. also frequent the park.

-Going on an incredibly exciting jeep safari, trying to spot the Royal Bengal Tiger or the formidable Leopard, is an one-of-a-kind experience.
-Out of the three safari routes- Keria, Lagda, and Churna, Churna is the longest as it spreads for over 30 km.
+Going on an incredibly exciting jeep safari and trying to spot the Royal Bengal Tiger or the formidable leopard is a one-of-a-kind experience.
+Out of the three safari routes—Keria, Lagda, and Churna—, Churna is the longest, as it spreads for over 30 km.
 Exploring Satpura National Park via the Churna route will take an entire day, and it includes some portions of the Keria route as well.

-This national park is sure to leave a sweet taste in the mouth with its all-round combination of nature, wildlife and the entire ecology.
+This national park is sure to leave a sweet taste in the mouth with its all-around combination of nature, wildlife, and the entire ecology.